-1. When you create an irrevocable trust, your ability to control the assets is lost…and you can’t change your mind.
-There are some potential opportunities to control what happens to the property going forward, but this must be clearly and carefully drafted in the trust.
+When you create an irrevocable trust, your ability to control assets is lost and you can’t change your mind.
+There are potential opportunities to control what happens to the property in the future, but this must be clearly drafted in the trust.

-2. If you experience a serious health issue that requires being placed in a nursing home, unlike a revocable trust, you can’t reassume the assets under the federal Medicaid laws.
+If you experience a serious health issue that requires being placed in a nursing home, unlike a revocable trust, you can’t reassume the assets under federal Medicaid laws.

-3. Changes in life are inevitable and things that you thought wouldn’t happen may suddenly be desired…but prevented due to the irrevocable trust.
+Life changes are inevitable and things that you thought wouldn’t happen may suddenly be desired but prevented due to the irrevocable trust.

-4. If there is income generated from trust assets, you lose the rights to that income.
+If income is generated from trust assets, you lose the rights to that income.

-6. The trustmaker can’t add or amend anything written in the trust.
+The trustmaker can only add or amend something written in the trust.

 Key differences between revocable and irrevocable trusts